gitorcat/BOTCH/README.md

 The 'art' folder contains all of the various images used to customize the scripts.
 - 'icons' - Contains .png files for custom and experimental character icons.
 - 'logos' - Contains .png files for custom script logos.

+### FLAVOR
+The 'flavor' folder contains .txt files for Storyteller embelleshiment.